ndrakos/blog/_posts/2020-09-27-Check_SEDs.md

 This mostly looks reasonable, the only worrisome thing is the $$M_{\rm UV}$$--$$\beta$$ relation.
 I need to try and make sense of this, and figure out how to make the results look more reasonable.

-I also want to check these against observational data.
+I also want to plot observational data on top of these trends.
 Other things I can check against data are the star formation rate density (e.g. Fig 18 in W18), and the sSFR (Fig 19 in W18).
-I can also calculate the UVJ diagram based on the SEDs and see if the SF/Q classifications are reasonable.